Our team

 Vice Chair of Trustees

-My professional career was spent in the NHS and then in Higher Education.
-I have been a board member since I retired in 2013.
-My interests in folk are wide ranging but my main passion is for percussive and step dance.
-I lead a clog and step dance group in Bristol.
+Julie's professional career was spent in the NHS and then in Higher Education.
+She has been a board member since she retired in 2013.
+Julie's interests in folk are wide ranging, but her main passion is for percussive and step dance.
+She leads a clog and step dance group in Bristol.

 .